tonic-agency/rails-default/README.md

 Once the environment has been created, open your Terminal and run

-`gem install rails`

-followed by

 `bundle install`

+Wait for a minute or so, then run

+`rails s`

-#### Congratulations, you're now running your first rails app!
+#### Congratulations, you're now running your first rails app on codespaces

-Now we need to take one more step to view what we've created.
-Click on the "Remote" tab on the left of the interface, and find the "Forwarded Ports" section...
+To allow others to see your app on the internet, we need to take one more step.
+Click on the "Remote" tab on the left of the interface, and find the "Forwarded Ports" section.
+Then forward port 3000.
+Now, click the globe icon to view your live rails app.

-WIP - to finish later